API Reference

 Keyword Arguments

-alg: Discretization algorithm (default:SlakKosec()for 3D)max_points: Maximum number of volume points to generate
+alg: Discretization algorithm (default:SlakKosec()for 3D)max_points: Maximum number of volume points to generate.
+For theOctreealgorithm, defaults to an automatic estimate from the spacing integral (∫ 1/h(x)³ dx) whennothing; other algorithms default to 10000000.

 Example